Overview

 What the Initial Inventory Tab Shows

-The Initial Inventory table includes:
+The Initial Inventory table on the Descriptive Inventory Report includes:

-All inventoried items
+All inventoried items across all stops

 Notes recorded at origin